 Please note this virtual event requires pre-registration.
 Please contact email@example.com with any questions ahead of the event.

-For each of its fall conversations, the Carpenter Center will publish a limited-edition booklet with an edited transcript of the exchange, images, and biographical material.
+For each of its virtual conversations, the Carpenter Center will publish a limited-edition booklet with an edited transcript of the exchange, images, and biographical material.
 These booklets will be made available for free both as digital downloads and in hard copy upon request.
 In this time of online gathering, this publication series is meant to serve as a material record of Carpenter Center programming and an art historical resource for future scholars and artists.